Skip to main content

 Courtesy Galapagos Sky/Micahel Patrick O'Neill

-In 2007, UNESCO added the Galapagos to its list of World Heritage sites in danger, calling out overtourism, the introduction of alien species and illegal fishing, among other factors.
+In 2007, UNESCO added the Galapagos to its list of World Heritage Sites in danger, calling out overtourism, the introduction of alien species and illegal fishing, among other factors.
 As the number of tourists grows, so does the pressure to accommodate them with larger cruise ships, expanded tour options and sprawling, resort-style hotels that can harm the islands’ fragile ecosystem.

-Because the Galapagos Marine Reserve remains threatened by illegal fishing and shark finning, Ecoventura also works closely with the World Wildlife Fund to finance the Galapagos Marine Biodiversity Fund, which helps maintain park patrol boats and takes a stand against industrial scale vessels that attempt to enter the park’s pristine waters.
+Because the Galapagos Marine Reserve remains threatened by illegal fishing and shark finning, Ecoventura also works closely with the World Wildlife Fund to finance the Galapagos Marine Biodiversity Fund, which helps maintain park patrol boats and takes a stand against industrial-scale vessels that attempt to enter the park’s pristine waters.

 Courtesy Galapagos Sky